IT-Manufactory/DataGit/db/init/README.md

 ### Run the tool

-When the `make install`/`make wininstall` command is run successfully, you should be able to run `make run`/`make winrun` command through terminal/GitBash.
+When the `make install`/`make wininstall` command is run successfully, you should be able to run `make run`/`make winrun`/`make linuxrun` command through terminal/GitBash.

 - The program first looks for connection string.
 This should be provided in **connection.ini** file.
 An example connection string is provided below: